 The following is a summary of the information that will be covered along with hyperlinks to each topic:

-SystemMaintenanceCopy Vault/Copy Commercial
+MaintenanceCopy Vault/Copy Commercial

-SystemMaintenancePurge Data
+MaintenancePurge Data

 Cashpoint MaintenanceRename Cashpoint

-Return To: System Tab
+Return To: Introduction to the Interface

-SystemMaintenanceCopy Vault/Copy Commercial
+MaintenanceCopy Vault/Copy Commercial

-The Copy Cashpoint function allows the user to copy a vaults history, parameters, and all other information into a new Vault.
+The Copy Cashpoint function allows the user to copy a vault's history, parameters, and all other information into a new Vault.
 This allows users to quickly create Cashpoints that have similar settings.
-After the copy process has completed, the Cashpoint will have all the same parameters and history as the original therefore it is best to edit the parameters and other definition information at the Cashpoint level.
+After the copy process has been completed, the Cashpoint will have all the same parameters and history as the original therefore it is best to edit the parameters and other definition information at the Cashpoint level.